 - 1 cup rolled oats or quick oats

-- ½ cup protein powder unflavored and unsweetened preferred*
+- ½ cup vanilla protein powder or unflavored (see notes)*

 - ⅓ cup chocolate chips